HTC Vive: Vive Focus

 Vive Focus is a line of standalone headsets which do not require a computer to operate.
 It targets the business market, competing primarily with Meta Quest.

 The first-generation Vive Focus used a Qualcomm Snapdragon 835 system-on-chip, with input provided via either a small, remote-like controller, or motion controllers using three degrees of freedom.
-It was initially released exclusively in China, and launched internationally in November 2018.
+It was initially released in China, and launched internationally in November 2018.
 In February 2019, HTC announced the Vive Focus Plus, a hardware refresh with updated motion controllers that support six degrees of freedom, and design tweaks for improved weight distribution.

 A direct successor known as the Vive Focus 3 was unveiled in May 2021.
 It uses the Qualcomm Snapdragon XR2 system-on-chip, has a per-eye resolution of 2448×2448 at 90 Hz, a 120-degree field of view, and improved comfort.
 It supports Vive Business Streaming for playing VR content from a computer.
 In September 2024, HTC unveiled the Vive Focus Vision, an updated version of the Focus 3 with an improved strap and cooling system, 12 GB of RAM, 16 megapixel color passthrough cameras, foveated rendering support, and DisplayPort over USB-C (with an update for wired PC tethering at up to 120 Hz scheduled to be released by the end of the year).
 It is backward compatible with accessories designed for the Focus 3.